kmccleary3301/stream-mdx/docs/REACT_INTEGRATION_GUIDE.md

 You now have everything you need to:

-✅ **Render streaming markdown** — Basic and advanced patterns
+- Render streaming markdown (basic and advanced patterns)
-✅ **Stream from LLMs/APIs** — Fetch, WebSocket, SSE examples
+- Stream from LLMs/APIs (fetch, WebSocket, SSE examples)
-✅ **Customize components** — Block and inline overrides
+- Customize components (block and inline overrides)
-✅ **Build custom plugins** — Citations, mentions, and more
+- Extend syntax via custom worker bundles (advanced)
-✅ **Integrate MDX** — Server and worker compilation
+- Integrate MDX (server and worker compilation)
-✅ **Optimize performance** — Metrics, scheduling, prewarming
+- Optimize performance (metrics, scheduling, prewarming)

-Streaming Markdown V2 is production-ready for React applications.
-Happy building! 🚀
+StreamMDX is designed for production React applications; start with the defaults, then tighten CSP and tuning knobs as you scale.